 - 3D packing: Matching the package size to the truck volume, specific to the exact placement, and considering multiple different truck sizes and limitations

-The solution is delivering a 10% reduction in total transportation costs, sizably above initial expectations of 2% reduction.
-Additionally the system is providing a plan in 1 hour compared to the original 2.5 days.
-The next phase will be a global roll out.
+The solution is delivering a 10% reduction in total transportation costs, sizably above initial expectations of a 2% reduction.
+Additionally, the system is providing a plan in 1 hour compared to the original 2.5 days.
+The next phase will be a global rollout.

 Continue reading about milk-run logistics optimization with our article: Non-Disruptive Optimized Planning Reduces Milk-Run Costs.